-When I first laid eyes on this positive pregnancy test, I realised that it had the potential for incredible joy or incredible sorrow.
+When I first laid eyes on my positive pregnancy test, I realised that it had the potential for incredible joy or incredible sorrow.
 I couldn’t help but put in protective measures to try to prepare myself and others close to me that things might not work out.
-I’d say things like ‘if this baby makes it’ and ‘all being well’.
-I wanted to hope for the best but somehow prepare for the worst, to somehow manage my expectations.
-I have felt the need to say ‘if’ and not ‘when’ so that the rest of the world knows I’m not naive or taking anything for granted.
+I’d say things like “If this baby makes it” and “All being well…” I wanted to hope for the best but somehow prepare for the worst, to somehow manage my expectations.
+I have felt the need to say ‘if‘ and not ‘when‘ so that the rest of the world knows I’m not naive or taking anything for granted.
 I’m ‘expecting’ but I don’t want to ‘expect too much’.

-A part of me thinks that if I limit my joy, then I’ll limit my future sorrow, but I’m starting to think that this thinking is flawed.
+A part of me thought that if I limit my joy, then I’ll limit my future sorrow, but I’m starting to think that this concept is flawed.
 Living as if this loss is inevitable doesn’t protect me from the fact that I am not invincible, and ultimately it will not protect me from the pain of losing another baby.

 I have no apparent health issues and no-known risk factors so these aren’t the battles either.
 And with a verdict of ‘unexplained stillbirth’ from our post mortem results, it doesn’t seem there is a specific issue which may reoccur, a symptom to be treated, a condition to be monitored, or an ailment to be medicated.

-The fact is I ‘want’ to ‘battle’, to actually feel ‘proactive’ in my baby’s fate.
+The fact is that I actually want to ‘battle’, to feel ‘proactive’ in the fate of my baby.
 I feel like I’m standing in a darkened room with my guard raised, ready for the fight but I can’t see or hear anything.
 I am vulnerable.
 I am scared.
 And I am powerless.
 But what I am beginning to realise is that the battle is not external, it’s internal.